franciscoxavier04/pm-BIM/docs/release-notes/15-1-0/README.md

 ### Manual page breaks in PDF work package exports

 With our work package export feature, people can generate good-looking PDFs.
 Sometimes, however, the page break comes at an inconvenient place.
 With version 15.1, users can now force a manual page break in the work package description.
 This ensures, for example, that a signature can always be inserted on the correct page.
+Please note that logically, manual page breaks only work if the work package description is part of the PDF export – and not in the PDF export of a work package table if you choose the export type 'Table'.

 ![Example of a work package description with an employee contract and inserted page breaks](openproject-15-1-page-break-contract-highlighted.png)